ksu-hmi/ODonnell-Orbit-Watch/README.md

 7. [Licenses & Acknowledgements](#licenses--acknowledgements)

 ## About the Project
-Orbit Watch works through customizable, caregiver or user-set, reminders,timers, and reinforcement to guide ADHD users through structured routines.
+Orbit Watch works through customizable, caregiver or user-set, reminders, timers, and reinforcement to guide ADHD users through structured routines.
 Visual and tactile cues reduce dependence on sound-based alerts and create a low-disruption experience, especially in classroom or work settings.

 ## Intended functions